 3. Thin Content isn’t Short Content But Plain Text

 Many people think thin content is short content, but it’s not.
-If you write an article without any internal linking, external linking, and other SEO, it would be considered content.
+It will be considered thin content by Google’s search engine if you write an article without any internal linking, external linking, and other SEO.

 Thin content lacks proper SEO.
 Search engines will have a harder time understanding your content.
 Therefore, you’ll have a harder time getting organic traffic.